algorand/stateful-teal-auction-demo/README.md

 These scripts assume that
 - `goal` is in your $PATH
+- `algorand-indexer` is in your $PATH
 - $ALGORAND_DATA is set correctly
 - $INDEXER_URL is set correctly ("localhost:8980" is the Indexer's default)
+- `~/demo-node` contains an Algorand node with a consensus version that supports stateful TEAL

 # Non-interactive demo